-Registration for kindergarten is held in early spring.
+Parents are encouraged to register kindergartners by March so the district can plan for the upcoming school year.
 Your child must be 5 years old by Dec.
 1 to attend kindergarten in the fall.
 Registration forms are available here.

 Kindergarten Screening and School Tour

-Once a child is registered for kindergarten, parents will be notified of the date for kindergarten screening and school tour.
+Once you register your kindergartner the district will notify parents of date for kindergarten screening and school tour.

-During the screening, your child will visit various centers with other incoming kindergartners.
+During the screening, your child will visit various center with other incoming kindergartners.
 Faculty and staff will assess how students work in a group and provide individual assessments for your child.
-Please note, the teacher who performs the informal assessment may not be the teacher your child will have for kindergarten but will be a member of the kindergarten team staff at Gardner-Dickinson School.
+Please note, the teacher who performs the informal assessment may not be your child’s teacher but will be a member of the kindergarten team staff.

-By early August, parents will receive a Back to School packet in the mail containing a welcome letter and other information.
+In early August parents will receive a Back to School packet in the mail containing a welcome letter and other information.

-The day before school starts, a Kindergarten Drop Off Day is held to help make the transition to school easier for students and parents.
-Students will visit their classroom, drop off supplies, and take a short bus ride.
-Parents will also be able to ask questions about the upcoming school year.
+The day before school starts a Kindergarten Drop Off Day is held to help make the transition to school easier for students and parents.
+Students will visit their classroom, drop off supplies and take a short bus ride.
+Parents also can ask questions about the upcoming school year.

 Start of School Year

 The first week of school will be busy.
-A special Open House for parents of kindergarten students is held in September.
-This will provide an opportunity for you to meet your child's teacher and learn about the classroom and instructional program.
+An Open House for parents of kindergartners is held in September.
+This provides an opportunity for you to meet your child’s teacher and learn about the classroom and instructional program.

 Kindergarten is a full-day program.
 Students arrive beginning at 8:00 a.m.
-If you drop off your child, you may park in the parking lot and walk your child in or wait in your car in the line in the parking lot.
+If you drop off your child, you may park in the parking lot and walk your child to the main entrance or wait in the drop off line in the parking lot.
 For the safety of your child, please wait until you are in the designated drop off area before allowing your child to exit the vehicle.
 Staff will be on hand to ensure your child gets into school safely.

-If you arrive to school after 8:15 a.m., you must walk your child into the building through the main entrance.
+If you arrive after 8:25 a.m. you must walk your child into the building through the main entrance.
 Please check in with Mrs. Fazioli who will let your child in the building.

 Lunch is served in the school cafeteria from 11:25 to 11:50 a.m.
-Please see our Food Services webpage for school menus and information about our online payment system.
+Please see our Food Services webpage for school menus and information about the online cafeteria payment system.

 Students have recess each day from 11:50 a.m. to 12:10 p.m.

 Dismissal is at 2:30 p.m.
-If you are picking up your child, please arrive at the office prior to 2:25 p.m. to sign your child out.
-If your child needs to leave early, please send a note or call the main office at 283-4600 ext.
+If you are picking up your child please arrive at the main office prior to 2:25 p.m. to sign your child out.
+If your child needs to leave early, please send a note or call the Main Office at 518-283-4600 ext.
 10.

-How may I communicate with my child's teacher?
+How can I communicate with my child’s teacher?
 May a special conference be arranged?

-Parents can leave messages in the Main Office by calling 283-4600 ext.
+Parents can leave messages in the Main Office by calling 518-283-4600 ext.
 10 for teachers to call them.
-Parents can also leave a message on a teacher’s voicemail or by e-mailing them.
-Contact information is available by clicking here.
+Parents can also email teachers.
 Please note, it is often difficult for teachers to talk with parents or return calls during the school day because they are with children.
-Teachers will return your call after school dismisses or during their planning time, if time permits.
-They will also be glad to set up conference times before or after school.
+Teachers will return your call after dismissal or during their planning time, if time permits.
+Teachers are also happy to set up conference times before or after school.

-How may I find out how my child is doing at school?
+How can I find out how my child is doing at school?

 What is a typical class size?